jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 </section>

 {{% note %}}
-In a 2006 blog post, Martin Fowler described the north star for software teams’ MTTR: “Fix broken builds immediately.”
+In 2006, Martin Fowler described the north star for software teams’ MTTR: “Fix broken builds immediately.”
 Does this mean your team should aim for resolving failed workflows within a matter of seconds?
 Or better yet avoid build failures at all costs?
 Not at all!
-Broken builds happen, and with proper tests in place, the information from a red build has as much (if not more) value for development teams as a passing green build.
+Broken builds happen, but with proper tests in place, the info from a red build has as much (if not more) value for development teams as a passing green build.
 {{% /note %}}

 ---